White-Whale-Defi-Platform/white-whale-core/README.md

 You will need Rust 1.44.1+ with wasm32-unknown-unknown target installed.

-You can run unit tests on this on each contracts directory via:
+You can run unit tests on each contract directory via:

 ```
 cargo test